Skip to Content

 Before you head up the mountain in the Gondola, you’ll find a great Starbucks (which is actually the highest Starbucks in Canada).
 We highly recommend getting a coffee before heading up, it’ll also help keep you warm during the journey!

 At the Gondola complex at the top of the mountain, Castle Mountain Coffee has you covered.
-Not only is it one of my favorite cafés in Banff, but they also serve delicious treats that will keep you full of energy as you explore.
+Not only is it one of my favorite cafés in Banff, but it also serves delicious treats that will keep you full of energy as you explore.

 Check out the famous red chairs